Photo by Kelly Sikkema via Unsplash

 - - If subscribing to a paid data source, how much is that per billing cycle?
 Who is monitoring that service’s changes in cost?

 - - Under what conditions should this model be retired or replaced?

 The expected maintenance costs (both in terms of data scientist time and external subscriptions) should be estimated up front.

 Summary: How to Scope Data Science Projects

 When scoping a data science project, there are several steps, and each of them have a different owner.
 The evaluation stage is owned by the business team, as they set the goals for the project.
 This involves a careful evaluation of the value of the project, both as an upfront cost and the ongoing maintenance.

 Once a project is deemed worth pursuing, the data science team works on it iteratively.
 The data used, and progress against the main metric, should be tracked and compared to the initial value assigned to the project.

-Metis offers training to upskill your technical team in data science and machine learning, as well as trainings to help executives become more fluent in understanding data and its value.
+Metis offers training to upskill your technical team in data science and machine learning, as well as training to help executives become more fluent in understanding data and its value.
 If you have managers who would like training on managing data science projects, please get in touch with our corporate training team, or fill out this form.